-Today you will still see their name on the lists at some of the world's best restaurants.
-The estate is planted with about 4,000 traditional hi-stemmed apple tree varieties (approximately 25 different types) which give balance to the cider and subsequent distilled spirit.
+Adrien Camuts estate is planted with about 4,000 traditional hi-stemmed apple tree varieties (approximately 25 different types) which give balance to the cider and subsequent distilled spirit.
 After its long ageing, the Calvados is bottled without filtration so as to preserve its character.
 A perfect end to a hearty dinner, a product of pure graft and attention to detail – a real treat.